What small businesses can claim under $20,000 instant asset write-off?

 $280/month *ex GST

-Who is eligible for the $20,000 instant asset write-off in 2026?
+Who is eligible for the $20,000 instant asset write-off?

-Before you rush out and purchase assets, it is important to confirm that your business meets the eligibility requirements set by the Australian Taxation Office (ATO).
+To qualify for the $20,000 Instant Asset Write-Off in 2025–26, your business must meet the following conditions set by the Australian Taxation Office (ATO).
 Not all businesses qualify, and getting the details wrong could mean your deduction is rejected at tax time.

 - Your aggregated annual turnover is less than $10 million.
 This includes the turnover of any business entities affiliated with or connected to yours.